 What are the expectations of the interview?

-Students should arrive at least 15 minutes before their scheduled interview time in order to review and sign required documentation.
+Students should arrive at least 15 minutes before their scheduled interview time in order to review and sign required documentation (if meeting in person).
 Committee members expect applicants to be dressed and groomed neatly and conduct themselves in the same manner as required by any professional job interview.
-The interviews typically last 10-15 minutes in length with questions focused on why students are interested in the profession, their career goals, and what they currently understand about radiography.
+The interviews typically last 10-15 minutes in length with questions focused on why students are interested in the profession, their career goals, and what they currently understand about the profession of radiography.
 Committee members look for applicants who are self-assured, confident of career path, and with strong work ethics.

-While students are advised to select both a first and second choice of preferred clinical location, this does not mean an interview will be scheduled for both.
-The program seeks students who will be most successful in the program, and according to the number of applications received and the assigned point totals for each applicant's educational background, those students having the highest qualifications may be given an additional interview.
-Students are advised to select their choice of clinical hospital based on location nearest their homes (will travel to the hospital more frequently during most semesters of the program).
+While students are advised to select first, second, third, and fourth choices of preferred clinical location, this does not mean an interview will be scheduled for all.
+The program seeks students who will be most successful in the program, and according to the number of applications received and the assigned point totals for each applicant's educational background, those students having the highest qualifications may be given more than one interview.